Children of the Forest

 - Donate $500: You + your guest will MEET Lewis at a show you already have tickets for.
 Tickets are NOT included in this level.

-- Donate $100: You are entered into a random drawing for 2 complimentary tickets and you + your guest will MEET Lewis at a show on his 2018-2019 tour!
-One winner for every ten $100 donations received will be randomly selected.
+- Donate $100: If you purchase fan club tickets and donate $100, you are entered into a random drawing for 2 Meet & Greets!!
+If randomly selected, you + your guest will MEET Lewis at a show on his 2019-2020 tour.
+One winner will be selected every month of the tour and contacted by email around the middle of the previous month..

 - *If you have already purchased fan club tickets, MAKE A NOTE of that in the comments field when you donate, and we will give you a SEAT UPGRADE to the front row of the fan club seats (in lieu of 2 complimentary tickets).
 VIEW TOUR DATES.

-⚠⚠️Tickets and meet & greets are subject to availability and some black-out dates may apply: Meet & Greets are no longer available for the Apr 14, 2019 show in N. Bethesda MD.
+⚠️Tickets and meet & greets are subject to availability and some black-out dates may apply:

 A MESSAGE FROM CHILDREN OF THE FOREST